digitalcredentials/verifier-core/README.md

 1. <b>all checks were conclusive</b>

-All of the checks were run *conclusively*, meaning that we determined wether each of the four steps in verification (signature, expiry, revocation, known issuer) was true or false.
+All of the checks were run *conclusively*, meaning that we determined whether each of the four steps in verification (signature, expiry, revocation, known issuer) was true or false.

 A conclusive verification might look like this example where all steps returned valid=true: